warrickball/onyx/README.md

 with Session() as client:
     result = client.get("project", "cid")

-    # Display the result
-    # This is a dictionary representing a record, not a response object
+    print(result) # This is a dictionary representing a record, not a response object
-    print(result)
 ```

 #### The `filter` endpoint